Squibs/freeCodeCamp/Relational Database/Build a Student Database - Part 1/README.md

-# Build a Student Database: Part 1
+# Learn SQL by Building a Student Database Part 1

 List of Sections: